ARTICLE I. NAME AND PURPOSE

 a.
 Chair.
 Working with the Executive Director, the Chair establishes agendas and topics; identifies issues for study, and leads meetings of the GWLA Membership; and serves as Chair of the Board of Directors.
 The Chair is the supervisor of the Executive Director.

 b.
 Vice-Chair.
-The Vice-Chair is responsible for planning (with the Chair and the Executive Director and assistance by the Board of Directors) the program meetings for GWLA membership meetings.
+The Vice-Chair is responsible for planning (with the Chair and the Executive Director and assistance by the Board of Directors) the informational program for GWLA membership meetings.

 c.
 Past Chair.
 The Chair assumes the position of Past Chair upon the conclusion of his/her term of office as Chair.
-The Past Chair serves as the Chair of the Nominating Committee and a member of the Finance Committee.
+The Past Chair serves as the Chair of the Nominating Committee.

 2. Executive Director

-The Executive Director serves as GWLA’s chief operating officer and reports to the Chair.
+The Executive Director serves as GWLA’s chief executive officer and reports to the Chair.

 a.
 The Executive Director is responsible for implementing policies, programs and initiatives established by the Board of Directors and the GWLA membership and directing GWLA’s daily operations.
 The Executive Director also acts as the primary GWLA spokesperson at local, state, regional, and national events.